 7. Iron – TIBC (Total Iron Binding Capacity) Test

-While there are many options for vegans to get all the iron they need from dark leafy greens, legumes, and nuts, there may be situations where having this medical screening a good idea.
+While there are many options for vegans to get all the iron they need from dark leafy greens, legumes, and nuts, there could be situations in which having this medical screening can be a good idea.

 Heavy physical activities like long-distance running can deplete iron levels as can heavy menstruation in women.
-People who are prone to depression, fatigue or women of childbearing age should also find useful having their iron levels checked.
+People who are prone to depression, fatigue, or women of childbearing age should also find it useful to have their iron levels checked.

 8. Ferritin Test